-Buttery, garlicky, and with a splash of lemon and crispy almonds, these are the best skillet keto green beans!
+Buttery, garlicky, and with a splash of lemon and crispy almonds, this is the best skillet keto green bean recipe!
 They're a quick and delicious healthy side dish that only requires one skillet and a few basic pantry ingredients.

-All you need to make these keto green beans are just 25 minutes, one skillet, and a few simple pantry ingredients!
+All you need to make this keto green bean recipe is just 25 minutes, one skillet, and a few simple pantry ingredients!

 They are crisp-tender, full of flavor, and sprinkled with crunchy toasted, sliced almonds.